Proud mom beams as she looks over at her daughter

 Studying and taking the SAT and ACT

-Due to the COVID pandemic, many colleges and universities made SAT and ACT scores optional as part of their application process.
-If your student know what higher education institution they would like to attend, have them check with the admissions department to see what their requirements will be for the 2023-24 school year.
+Many colleges and universities made SAT and ACT scores optional as part of their application process.
+If your student has decided what school they would like to attend, have them check with the admissions department to see what the school’s requirements will be for the 2025-26 admissions.
+If the school is asking for these test scores, your child should start studying now for those exams.

 Planning for their higher education